TheAirBlow/untitled-server/README.md

 - Chat enabled
   Disables or enables the chat.
 - Anti cheat
-  In development.
-Currently does nothing.
+  Does nothing.

 ## ➕ Additional

-🤖 For programmers: Below you can find there are all sorts of packets, that are being sended by the server or client.
+For programmers: Below you can find there are all sorts of packets, that are being sended by the server or client.
 Also for debugging code you can select &quot;Client&quot; option.

-😎 For normal people: There is nothing below for you.
+For normal people: There is nothing below for you.

 ## 📘 Packets